Deshan555/Python-ai-assistant/README.md

 <p align="center">🧠 Luna is your open-source personal assistant.</p>_

 ### 🚀 Getting Started
 A project to build an AI voice assistant using Python .The Voice assistant interacts with the humans to perform basic tasks.
-Luna is an AI personal voice

-assistant service built using Python.
-It can understand human speech and perform basic task designed by the client.

-When the user specify the appropriate trigger words,The Luna gets activated and executes the user commands.

-Luna AI Voice assistant:"Loading your personal Assistant Luna....
+Luna is an AI personal voice assistant service built using Python.
+It can understand human speech and perform basic task designed by the client.When the user specify the appropriate trigger words,The Luna gets activated and executes the user commands.Luna AI Voice assistant:"Loading your personal Assistant Luna....
 Hello, Good Morning" (Greets the user according to time)

 ### Prerequisites